exercism/go/exercises/concept/blackjack/.docs/instructions.md

 Depending on your two cards and the card of the dealer, there is a strategy for the first turn of the game, in which you have the following options:

 - Stand (S)
 - Hit (H)
 - Split (P)
 - Automatically win (W)

 Although not optimal yet, you will follow the strategy your friend Alex has been developing, which is as follows:

-Category: Large Hand

 - If you have a pair of aces you must always split them.
 - If you have a Blackjack (two cards that sum up to a value of 21), and the dealer does not have an ace, a figure or a ten then you automatically win.
 If the dealer does have any of those cards then you'll have to stand and wait for the reveal of the other card.

-Category: Small Hand
+- If your cards sum up to a value within the range [17, 20] you should always stand.

-- If your cards sum up to 17 or higher you should always stand.
+- If your cards sum up to a value within the range [12, 16] you should always stand unless the dealer has a 7 or higher, in which case you should always hit.
 - If your cards sum up to 11 or lower you should always hit.
-- If your cards sum up to a value within the range [12, 16] you should always stand unless the dealer has a 7 or higher, in which case you should always hit.

-The overall logic has already been implemented.
-You have four tasks:

-## 1. Calculate the score of any given card.
+## 1. Calculate the value of any given card.

-Implement a function to calculate the numerical value of a card given its name using conditionals.
+Implement a function to calculate the numerical value of a card:

 ```go
 value := ParseCard("ace")